How to Make Caramel from Scratch

 Step 3: Store the caramel

 Remove the caramel from the pan, taking care not to scrape the bottom of the pot.
 There may be some lingering crystallized sugar down there, and you don’t want that mixing with your super smooth caramel.
 Instead, pour the caramel freely into a heat-resistant container, like a canning jar.
+(Here are more tips for how to store caramel.)

 Tips for Making Caramel